How to Write a Script for a Play - Part 2

 This is Part 2 of the CWN series on how to write a script for a play.
 Click here to go to Part 1 of the series.
 This is just one of many pages on this website with creative writing ideas and advice.
 At the bottom of the page, you'll find links to related pages on how to write a play or a screenplay.

-How to write a script - Show the story in actions and speech
+Show the story in actions and speech

 "A silent tear rolls down Cinderella's cheek as she pulls a long black hair off Charming's pillow.
 Thoughts of murder burn in her mind as she tosses the hair into the fireplace.
 Two years ago, when she caught the Prince behind the barn with a milkmaid, he promised that he would never stray again.
 She believed him then, but she won't be betrayed a second time."